-- Remove the plastic stopper in the floor Remove the winder from its storage location and insert the hooked end of the crank in the spare wheel retaining attachment. - Lower the spare wheel under the vehicle by turning the crank counter clockwise until it is not possible to turn it further. - 3.
-Draw the spare wheel towards you from under the leisure vehicle. - 4.
-Pivot the toggle at the end of the cable 90 degrees to release it from the spare wheel.
+- Remove the plastic stopper in the floor.
+Remove the winder from its storage location and insert the hooked end of the crank in the spare wheel retaining attachment. - 2.
+Continue tolower the wheel by turning the crank anti-clockwise.
+Lower the wheel a little bit at a time and guide it until it is securely seated against the floor. - 3.
+Draw the spare wheel towards you from under the vehicle.

+4. Pivot the toggle at the end of the cable 90° to release it from the spare wheel.
-As a safety precaution have the flat tyre

-replaced or repaired before fitting back under the leisure vehicle.
+As a safety precaution have the flat tyre replaced or repaired before fitting back under the vehicle.

 When the spare wheel is being used on the vehicle, the retaining cable could damage the underside of the vehicle if not retracted.
 Crank up the cable again by turning the crank clockwise.
 (The wheel with the flat tyre can be stored on the carrier for transport purposes.)